-NOTES TO CONSOLIDATED FINANCIAL STATEMENTS-(Continued) (dollars in thousands, except for per share data, unless otherwise noted)
+NOTES TO CONSOLIDATED FINANCIAL STATEMENTS-(Continued) (dollars in thousands, unless otherwise noted)

 The Company has various other contractual commitments arising in the ordinary course of business.
 In addition, from time to time, LFB enters into underwriting commitments in which it participates as a joint underwriter.
 The settlement of such transactions are not expected to have a material adverse effect on the Company's consolidated financial position or results of operations.
 At December 31, 2011, LFB had no such underwriting commitments.